 You’ll be paying in ways you probably don’t even know about or have read about in reviews.
 The adage that “you get what you pay for” is right in the case of free VPNs.

-It’s not easy to learn the truth about these free and premium services…
+It’s difficult to learn the truth about these free and premium services…

-When researching the best free VPNs up for review, keep in mind these companies need to make money somehow.
+When researching the best free VPNs, keep in mind these companies need to make money somehow.
 Linux and Windows servers, their maintenance, and the electricity required to run them cost a great deal.
 Having a collection of free servers worldwide, or worse, leasing server space from others as many free VPN download providers do, costs even more.

 You’re placing an extreme amount of trust in any VPN service provider when encrypting your data with their algorithm and sending it through any number of servers.